Dry hair develops when your hair doesn’t get or retain enough moisture. This reduces its sheen and can make it appear frizzy and dull.

 - Do you have any other symptoms?

-Try washing your hair once or twice a week to retain more moisture.
+Daily shampooing can rob your hair of its protective oils and lead to dryness.
+Try washing your hair once or twice a week instead.
 You can also apply hair oils or leave-in conditioners to add luster and softness.

 Protecting your hair from heat and sun exposure is also important.
 If you live in a dry climate, wear a hat when you go outdoors and avoid long-term exposure to dry or windy air.
 You should protect your hair from chlorine and salt water by wearing a bathing cap when swimming in a pool or the ocean.

 If an underlying medical problem is causing your dry hair, your doctor may recommend medications or other treatments to address it.
 Your hair may improve once you treat the underlying condition.
 Work with your doctor to find the best course of treatment for you.

 Dry hair is a sign of hair damage.
 If left untreated, your hair can become brittle, causing it to break or fray easily.

 Most cases of dry hair can be effectively treated with simple lifestyle changes.

 If your dry hair persists, make an appointment with your doctor.
 They can help you pinpoint the cause of your dry hair and recommend treatments.